OPENHOUSE PRODUCTS LIMITED TERMS AND CONDITIONS

-- Without limiting its other rights or remedies, the Supplier may suspend provision of the Goods under the Contract or any other contract between the Customer and the Supplier if the Customer becomes subject to any of the events listed in clause 8.2(a) to clause 8.2(l), or the Supplier reasonably believes that the Customer is about to become subject to any of them, or if the Customer fails to pay any amount due under this Contract on the due date for payment.
+- Without limiting its other rights or remedies, Openhouse may suspend provision of the Goods under the Contract or any other contract between the Customer and Openhouse if the Customer becomes subject to any of the events listed in clause 8.2(a) to clause 8.2(l), or Openhouse reasonably believes that the Customer is about to become subject to any of them, or if the Customer fails to pay any amount due under this Contract on the due date for payment.

-- On termination of the Contract for any reason the Customer shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and interest.
+- On termination of the Contract for any reason the Customer shall immediately pay to Openhouse all of Openhouse’s outstanding unpaid invoices and interest.